Hyper-V

 - Private: VM-to-VM communication only

-123456789# Create checkpoint Checkpoint-VM -Name "ServerName" # List checkpoints Get-VMSnapshot -VMName "ServerName" # Restore to specific checkpoint Restore-VMSnapshot -Name "CheckpointName" -VMName "ServerName"
+123456789101112# Create checkpoint (production checkpoints are the default) Checkpoint-VM -Name "ServerName" # Switch a VM to standard (non-application-consistent) checkpoints Set-VM -Name "ServerName" -CheckpointType Standard # List checkpoints Get-VMCheckpoint -VMName "ServerName" # Restore to specific checkpoint Restore-VMCheckpoint -Name "CheckpointName" -VMName "ServerName" -Confirm:$false

 Prerequisites